Brooklyn, Victoria: Industry

 Brooklyn is largely an industrial suburb, with a small pocket of low-density residential in the south.
 The industrial area features a landfill and recycling centre, offices for numerous logistics organisations, including CEVA Logistics, and distribution centres for HAG Import Corporation and Novo Shoes, as well as car dealerships, wreckers and auction centres.

-The former Huntsman (chemical plant) in Somerville Road is located in Brooklyn and is now heritage listed.
+The heritage-listed former Huntsman chemical plant on Somerville Road is located in Brooklyn.
 The Newport – Sunshine freight railway line also runs through the suburb.

 The company featured in the mockumentary Kenny (2006), Splashdown, is located in Brooklyn.

 Other features

 The Federation Trail is a shared use path for cyclists and pedestrians, which starts in Brooklyn on Millers Road.

 Other parks and reserves in the area include D.N.
 Duane Reserve, Rowan Avenue Reserve, Kororoit Creek Reserve and Brooklyn Reserve, the latter of which features a playground, dog park and barbecue area.

 Other amenities in the residential part of Brooklyn include a Community Centre and Tennis Courts on Cypress Avenue, as well as small shopping strips on Geelong Road and Eames Avenue.

 There are also multiple adult entertainment venues operating in Brooklyn, including Club 741 located on Geelong Road.